 B.A. in Special Education

 National Louis University's Bachelor of Arts in Special Education equips graduates to teach children with special education needs and includes all preparation for attainment of an Illinois Professional Educator License (PEL) endorsed for LBS1 (pre-K to age 21), which is required for work as a special education teacher.
-This degree is available at our Chicago campus locations.
+This degree is available at our Chicago-area campus locations.

 - Want to make a difference in the lives of children with learning challenges